Mormon pioneers: Growth and development

 The Mormons settled in the Salt Lake Valley, which at that time was used as a buffer zone between the Shoshones and the Utes, who were at war.
 Upon arriving in the Salt Lake Valley, the Mormons developed and cultivated the arid terrain to make it more suitable.
 They created irrigation systems, laid out farms, built houses, churches and schools.
 Access to water was crucial.
 Almost immediately, Young sent out scouting parties to identify and settle additional community sites.
 While it was difficult to find large areas in the Great Basin where water sources were dependable and growing seasons long enough to raise vitally important subsistence crops, satellite communities began to be formed in all directions.
 Church members eventually headed south into present-day Arizona and Mexico, west into California, north into Idaho and Canada, and east into Wyoming, settling many communities in those areas.

 Shortly after the first company arrived in the Salt Lake Valley in 1847, the community of Bountiful was established to the north.
 In 1848, pioneers moved into lands purchased from trapper Miles Goodyear in present-day Ogden.
-In 1849, Tooele and Fort Utah in modern-day Provo were founded.
+In 1849, Tooele and Fort Utah (also known as Fort Provo, in modern-day Provo) were founded.
 The settlement of Provo was particularly troubling to the Utes, since it was at the heart of their territory.
 Ute chief Wakara suggested the pioneers instead move into the Sanpete Valley in central Utah, where they established the community of Manti.
 Tensions in Fort Utah mounted after Mormons murdered Old Bishop, and Young ordered an attack on Utes, called the Battle at Fort Utah.
 This was shortly followed by the Walker War.

 Fillmore, Utah, intended to be the capital of the new territory, was established in 1851.
 In 1855, efforts to subdue and evangelize to local Native people led to outposts in Fort Lemhi on Idaho's Salmon River, Las Vegas, Nevada and Elk Mountain in east-central of present-day Utah.

 The experiences of returning members of the Mormon Battalion were also important in establishing new communities.
 On their journey west, the Mormon soldiers had identified dependable rivers and fertile river valleys in Colorado, Arizona and southern California.
 In addition, as the discharged men traveled to rejoin their families in the Salt Lake Valley, they moved through southern Nevada and southern Utah.
 Jefferson Hunt, senior Mormon officer of the Battalion, actively searched for settlement sites, minerals and other resources.
 His report encouraged 1851 settlement efforts in Iron Country, near present-day Cedar City.
 These southern explorations eventually led to Mormon settlements in St. George, Utah, Las Vegas and San Bernardino, California, as well as communities in southern Arizona.
 By 1885, Mormon communities were being established in northern Mexico.